cristiancezarmoises/hosts/README.md

 # hosts
-A secure configration of the famous file hosts
+A secure configuration of the famous file hosts
+# START A FAST AND SECURE NAVIGATION TODAY!